superg3m/ckg/readme.md

 - [x] test_vector_functions()
 - [x] test_string_functions() // I don't trust that validity of these test not comprehensive enough I think

+# Dev Notes (For me):
-Write a bunch more tests!
+- Write a bunch more tests!
+- I wonder if this makes sense of if ckit should just have this builtin.